 Here we see the crystal “rain” wall, with subtle sparkling adding visual interest from afar.

 The ceiling in this space runs with a central recessed lighting track, over the crystal adorned wall and white lamps.

 The bathroom continues the white-on-wood motif, with a floating minimalist vanity at left and glass enclosed shower at right.

 The floating, monolithic vanity stands below a ‘sandblown’ look wall with frameless mirror above.
 Bamboo adds a shot of color and life to the white space.

-The master bath is overseen by a large ultra-modern lighting solution in white, with wood wrapped soaking tub at far end.
+The primary bath is overseen by a large ultra-modern lighting solution in white, with wood wrapped soaking tub at far end.
 Floating vanity in black holds a white vessel sink.

-With this close up sink view, we see the detailed wall etching in the master bathroom, behind wall-mounted plumbing.
+With this close up sink view, we see the detailed wall etching in the primary bathroom, behind wall-mounted plumbing.

 Related Homes & Galleries You May Enjoy: